 Hawaii: Malaekahana Beach Campground, Kahuku

 There aren’t many RV options in Hawaii due to the obvious difficulties of getting your RV across the Pacific Ocean, but there are a few places to pull up and camp should you rent an RV on the island.
 Malaekahana Beach Campground on Oahu’s north shore offers fantastic ocean views and beach access.
 There is a dedicated vehicle camping area, which you may be sharing with others, available for $9.41 per night with an outdoor beach shower and toilets.
-You can also rent kayaks, surfboards, and stand up paddleboards on site.
-Here’s everything you need to know before you book a Hawaii vacation.
+You can also rent kayaks, surfboards, and stand-up paddleboards on site.

 Idaho: Crossings Winery and RV Park, Glenn’s Ferry